 In a year that has seen our country face some extraordinarily difficult times, something that has shone through has been the incredible humanity demonstrated by New Zealanders.
-So we were not surprised to nominated.
+So we were not surprised to receive over 70 nominations, but we were overwhelmed by the impressive calibre of children who were nominated.
 New Zealand is in good hands if these nominations are an example of the emerging generations and Fred would be proud to be associated with such outstanding and talented young people.

-They are engaged at school, show compassion to strangers and their younger peers, fundraise for amazing programmes, and genuinely make the world a better place with their positive, can-do attitudes.
+They are engaged at school, show compassion to strangers and their younger peers, fundraise for amazing causes without prompting, support their teachers, establish wonderful programmes, and genuinely make the world a better place with their positive, can-do attitudes.